 March 19th, 2023

-A warm welcome to all who worship with us this morning, especially those who have joined us as guests and visitors.
-May this time of prayer and praise make us eager to share in the proclamation of the Good News of God’s love and redemption in Christ as we go forth into another week of service in his Name.
+A warm welcome to all who worship with us this morning.
+Today we gather around Word and Sacrament through which God equips, directs, and supports his people in the mission and ministry of his Kingdom.
+All that God has promised in his Son, Jesus Christ, comes together by the power of the Spirit as we worship.
 Guests and visitors, please honor us by signing our Guest Book in the entrance hall of the church as you leave this morning’s worship.
-If you have no church home of your own, we invite you to make Grace the center of your worship, learning, fellowship, and service.
+If you have no church home of your own, we invite you to make Grace Lutheran Church the center of your worship, learning, fellowship, and service.
+After this morning’s worship, join us for a Coffee Connections and let us become better acquainted with you as you get to know us better.
 Come to worship with us again and often!

 PRAYER BEFORE WORSHIP

 O God our Father, you have entrusted us with a precious inheritance.
 Give us each day the courage to rise from defeat, and if we fail, by your grace receive us when we return to you, through your Son, Jesus Christ our Lord.
 Amen

 ORDER OF CONFESSION

 In the Name of the Father and of the ☩ Son and of the Holy Spirit.
 Amen

 “When the time came, I listened to you,” says the Lord, “and when you needed help,